You’re washing your hands at the kitchen sink and suddenly hear a gurgling sound.

 With tree roots, their main source of nutrients is water.
-With sewer lines being underground, tree roots can aggressively grow into older lines in search of water.
-As a result, your sewer lines will get choked with roots and even break, leading to an expensive repair.
+With sewer lines being underground, tree roots can aggressively grow into older sewer lines in search of water.
+As a result, your sewer lines will get choked with roots and the sewer line could even break, leading to an expensive repair.

 Bathroom products are also a huge cause of clogged sewer lines in Ottawa.
 You may not think of it, but there are plenty of products that are strong enough to cause clogs in your pipes.

 According to the City of Ottawa, here are some bathroom products you shouldn’t be flushing down the toilet are: